 Witches held one of their most important meetings on Halloween.

 The Pagan holiday Samhain fell on one of four special nights for witches.

-Witches used to celebrate four sabbats, also known as fire festivals and there were nights which were full of energy and mystery.
+Witches used to celebrate four sabbats, also known as fire festivals, and there were nights that were full of energy and mystery.

 Wiccan tradition is to respect the dead and remember our ancestors on these nights.

 The evening would have had more of a somber tone, with silence as opposed to partying and celebrating the life of the dead.

 The famous illusionist and magician Harry Houdini died on Halloween 1926.

 Houdini agreed with his wife that if he were to die and found a way to communicate with her, then she should use the password “Rosabelle believe.”